 Educational Resources

-To help students recognize the widespread impacts of climate change and how to address them, ERI is releasing activities and discussion questions that build on the research and implementation work being led by the institute.
+To help students recognize the widespread impacts of climate change and how to address them, ERI is releasing activities and discussion questions that build on the the institute's research and implementation work.
 These materials are free for anyone to use.
-Current offerings include:

 Time commitment: 20-30 min